 - What forms and documents are required for the scholarship award?

-Employees covered under Plan A/A110 are eligible as follows:
+Employees covered under Plan A are eligible as follows:

 - Participants who have completed at least one year of service as of the prior October.
 Participants must be actively employed when the awards are determined.
 Spouses of participants are not eligible.

-- Dependent children if the participant has completed at least three years of service as of the prior October provided they are unmarried and less than 24 years of age.
+- Dependent children, if the participant has completed at least three years of service as of the prior October, and the children are unmarried and less than 24 years of age.

 - Awards are made to full-time students seeking undergraduate college degrees or post-high school technical or vocational training.
 The school must be accredited or licensed by the State.

 All applications and accompanying documentation must be postmarked no later than the last day of February.

 Awards are generally made by April 30 of each year.

 Awards are determined by a Scholarship Selection Committee, jointly selected by the Union and Employer Trustees.